How to Set Up a Beehive

-All the essential equipment, including hive parts, the smoker, and the hive tool, came in a kit purchased online from a mail-order supplier.
+The first challenge is deciding where to put your hive—then you need to assemble it.
+All the essential equipment, including hive parts, the smoker, and the hive tool, can be bought in a kit purchased online from a mail-order supplier.
 It's best to start with new equipment to avoid any hidden problems.

-Approximately 10,000 bees were provided by a local beekeeping supplier and transported in a wooden box -- slightly larger than a shoebox with a mesh screen.
+When you're buying bees, you're not just getting a dozen.
+For this particular hive, approximately 10,000 bees were provided by a local beekeeping supplier and transported in a wooden box—slightly larger than a shoebox with a mesh screen.
+Here's how to set up your hive to give your bees everything they need.

 Removing a few frames from the brood box makes room for the bees.
 Spraying the bees with sugar water was important to calm and prepare them for their transition into the hive.
 With a few firm shakes of the brood box, most of the bees will make their way into their new home.